 - The popularity of the show from which the episode originates

-This patent appears to focus primarily upon how podcasts might be ranked on the Google Podcasts App, rather than in Google search results.
+This patent appears to focus primarily on how podcasts might be ranked on the Google Podcasts App rather than in Google search results.

-The podcasts app isn’t as well known as some of the other places to get podcasts such as iTunes.
+The podcasts app isn’t as well known as some other places to get podcasts, such as iTunes.

 I am curious about how many podcasts are being found in search results.
 I’ve been linking to ones that I’ve been a guest in from the about page on this site, and that helps many of them show up in Google SERPs on a search for my name.

-I guess making podcasts easier to find in search results can be similar to making images easier to find, by the text on the page that they are hosted upon, and the links to that page as well.
+I guess making podcasts easier to find in search results can be similar to making images easier to find, by the text on the page that they are hosted upon and the links to that page.

 SEO Industry Podcasts

 I thought it might be appropriate if I ended this post with several SEO Podcasts.

 I’ve been a guest on many podcasts and have been involved in a couple of past few years.
 I’ve also been listening to some, with some frequency, and have been listening to more, both about SEO and other topics as well.
 So I decided to list some of the ones that I have either been a guest on or have listened to a few times.
 They are in no particular order.

 Hosted by Dan Shure, Dan interviews different guests every week about SEO and Digital Marketing aspects.
 I’ve been on a couple of podcasts with Dan and enjoyed answering questions that he has asked, and I have listened to him interview others on the show as well.
 There are some great takeaways in some of the interviews that I have listened to learn from.